makerdao/mips/MIP38/mip38.md

 #### Governance Communications (COM-001)

-- **Summary** - The Governance Communications Core Unit performs a complementary set of resources and services that focus on MakerDAO's informational accessibility and communication practices as a public organization.
+- **Summary** - The Governance Communications Core Unit provides a complementary set of resources and services that focus on MakerDAO's informational accessibility and communication practices as a public organization.
-- **Ratification Date for the Initial Proposal Set** - 2021-26-07
+- **Ratification Date for the Initial Proposal Set** - 2021-07-26

 ##### Mandate